Sumit-Baviskar/Tata-Company-Project/README.md

 Create a check that the quantity should not be below 1 unit Create a check that the Unit price should not be below $0

-For which I have used tableau filter for this task moving to the task
+For which I have used tableau filter for this task moving to the task.
+Now as the data is clean we can start our data analysis part in this project

-# TASK 1
+# TASK 1 **(Monthly revenue of 2011)**
 The CEO of the retail store is interested to view the time series of the revenue data for the year 2011 only.
 He would like to view granular data by looking into revenue for each month.
 The CEO is interested in viewing the seasonal trends and wants to dig deeper into why these trends occur.
 This analysis will be helpful for the CEO to forecast for the next year.